 Initially, sources say, Moscow appeared to be on the way to accepting these conditions.
 But now, they say, the signals being sent to the bank by the Russian government are that the Rostelecom-Svyazinvest merger plan with stock shares sold only by Russian banks to Russian citizens is the top choice.

-other markets and countries bring the kind of strong scrutiny such
+Experts say the value of international offerings of such stock issues is that disclosure and regulatory requirements imposed by other markets and countries bring the kind of strong scrutiny such major investments require.

 Industry sources say that without this safeguard Rothschilds is losing interest and has informally told the Russian privatization ministry that it is withdrawing from its position as financial advisor.